cristian03git/DETECTION_GENAI_TEXTS/README.md

 - `test_singleclass_withDETECTOR_dtEN.ipynb`
 - `test_singleclass_withTRANSFORMER-DETECTOR_dtEN.ipynb`

-These notebooks apply the previously described detectors (CNN-based, MobileNet-based, MLP-based, and Transformer-based models) to a **monoclass Italian dataset**.
+These notebooks apply the previously described detectors (CNN-based, MobileNet-based, MLP-based, and Transformer-based models) to a **monoclass Italian dataset**.<br>
 The goal of these experiments is to evaluate the **effective robustness and generalization capability** of the detectors when exposed to a simplified and controlled testing scenario.

 ------------------------------------------------------------------------

 # Results

-The `Results` folder contains experimental outputs stored as **Excel files**.
+The `Results` folder contains experimental outputs stored as **Excel files**.<br>
 These files report the results obtained from **online AI-text detection tools** used as a benchmark for comparison with the detectors implemented in this repository.

 In particular, the Excel files collect the **percentages of AI-generated